 - Rethymnon region: A stay in Rethymnon will allow you to navigate east and west spending less time driving, if that’s what you’re looking for, check places to stay here.

->> The best hotels sell out early, book as son as you know where you want to stay!
+Remember: The best hotels sell out early, book as soon as you know where you want to stay!

-Packing for your road trip: Essentials
+Packing for Your Road Trip: Essentials

 Yes, I’ve also written this article, it’s a very useful packing guide specially designed for a road trip on the island.

-These are some essentials that you should not forget
+These are some essentials that you should not forget:

-- Have a great backpack with you is you’re a fan of carry-on-only trips.
-If you prefer a small suitcase, this AmazonBasics is great.
-It’s a 40-liter, hardshell spinner with built-in TSA lock and wheels.
+- Have a great backpack with you if you’re a fan of carry-on-only trips.
+If you prefer a small suitcase, this Amazon Basics is great.
+It’s a 40-liter, hardshell spinner with a built-in TSA lock and wheels.

 - Don’t forget your camera.
 It can be a phone camera, an action camera, or a DSLR… the views on the island are inspiring!
 Don’t forget extra batteries, charger, adapter, and extra SD cards.